browserengineering/book/book/chrome.md

 that, let's look at laying out `TextLayout`s.

-To lay out text we need font metrics, so let's start by getting the relevant font using the same font-construction code as in `BlockLayout`:
+To lay out text we need font metrics, so let's start by getting the relevant font using the same font-construction code as `BlockLayout`:

 ``` {.python}
 class TextLayout: